 Helping bright children meet their potential.

-The dePaul School for Dyslexia is an independent, not-for-profit organization that educates children with dyslexia and related language-based learning difficulties, enabling them to achieve academic and personal success.
+The dePaul School for Dyslexia is a specialized, independent school dedicated to the education of children in 1st-8th grades with dyslexia and related language-based learning difficulties, with the primary goal of enabling these students to achieve academic and personal success.

 2747 Sunset Point Road